xblax/flashforge_ad5m_klipper_mod/docs/LINUX.md

 The mod is self-contained in a [chroot](https://en.wikipedia.org/wiki/Chroot) environment.
 Therefore it's relatively safe to change the printer configuration or modify the Klipper Mod Linux environment without breaking the printer's stock functionality.

-Be careful if you insist to break out of the jail.
 The host system is mounted read-only to `/mnt/orig_root`.
 The printer data partition is mounted to `/mnt/data`.
+Be careful if you insist to break out of the jail.
+You can get a shell in the host system environment via the `jailbreak` command.

 The mod system itself lives in the `.klipper_mod` folder on the printer data partition.
 Do not attempt to delete it while running the mod.